Welcome Visitors & Teachers!

 If you are interested in learning about how Johnson County Wastewater and other wastewater treatment organizations clean used water, you might want to consider taking a plant tour.
 It's interesting to learn about how we are able to clean water almost the same way that nature would, but by a much faster process.
 If the water was left alone in a stream or lake, it would naturally clean itself, but that could take a long time.
 The first thing we have to do, then, is collect the wastewater and transport it to a wastewater treatment plant.

-- While tours are typically scheduled for the third Wednesday of the month, we will also make an effort to accomodate your schedule if that doesn't work for you.
+- While tours are typically scheduled for the third Wednesday of the month, we will also make an effort to accommodate your schedule if that doesn't work for you.

 - The plants are open for tours Monday through Thursday between 9 a.m. and 2 p.m.